 CBD is relatively new and without larger studies being done we are likely years away until we see the majority of doctors prescribing it.
 I commend the doctors that have done their research and are suggesting their patients try it currently.
 The one thing we do know is that the side effects of CBD are tiny compared to the long sheets of side effects from regulation prescription drugs(this is where you do your own research on this topic)

 Reading this article you can see that I am proof that CBD can work for you.
-I have done much research on the subject and use the CBD personally.
+I have done much research on the subject and use CBD personally.
 I can confidently say that CBD does help me deal with my anxiety situations.
 Saying that though, I cannot honestly say I do not have my good days and my bad days.
 I choose CBD over prescriptions because of the fact that I know the harsh side effects the prescriptions do to my body (long term and short term).

 To beat anxiety you must think of a multi-pronged approach to beating your anxiety.
 CBD can be one prong but you must equip yourself with an arsenal of tools to help you.

 Exercise: I am not gym buff or the guy with the 6 pack.
 I probably would prefer to sitting down on the couch and watching a move over a 2km run.
 Through my experimenting of ways to deal with anxiety, I do notice that exercise (running specifically) has helped me greatly recently in my battle against anxiety (alongside CBD of course).
-Running does a few things for you, first off it uses the extra cortisol that your body creates when it's stressed(anxiety), your body creates serotonin naturally which if you have anxiety/depress you might be lacking, you get used to a higher heart rate when running which means during rest periods your heart rate stays lower.
-It's no surprise that exercise is good for us but this has been very useful during my bad moments
+Running does a few things for you, first off it uses the extra cortisol that your body creates when it’s stressed(anxiety), your body creates serotonin naturally which if you have anxiety/depression you might be lacking, you get used to a higher heart rate when running which means during rest periods your heart rate stays lower.
+It’s no surprise that exercise is good for us but this has been very useful during my bad moments

 Cognitive-Behavior Therapy: If you are brand new to anxiety or panic attacks then it’s easy for you to spiral down the hole of negative thoughts.
 Cognitive-Behavior therapy is a way for you to learn skills on how to cope with these feelings and use tools to get past the bad moments.
 Research has shown it to be effective in the treatment of panic disorders, generalized anxiety disorders, social anxiety, phobias, and so on.